-This initiative is a collaboration between the Bases Conversion and Development Authority (BCDA), John Hay Management Corp., South Korea-based DeviceDesign Co.
-Ltd., and Cordillera Basic Sector Transport Cooperative (CBSTC).
+The initiative is a collaboration between the BCDA, its subsidiary John Hay Management Corp., South Korea's DeviceDesign Co.
+Ltd., and the Cordillera Basic Sector Transport Cooperative (CBSTC).

-The BCDA assumed full control of Camp John Hay earlier this year after a court ruling dismissed the Camp John Hay Development Corp.'s appeal.
+The BCDA took control of Camp John Hay in January after a court upheld the Supreme Court's ruling, ending CJH DevCo's appeal.

 🤖